A Guide for Students: The First Steps

 Resources:

-UA Handout on Learning ePortfolios (PDF)
+UA Handout on Learning ePortfolios

 UA Student Engagement and Career Development

-Types of ePortfolios (Stony Brook University)
+Types of ePortfolios (All Saints' College)

 Oftentimes, you might create a hybrid of these ePortfolios but all ePortfolios have the same three components: artifacts/evidence, contextual information, and digital identity choices.